kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_arguments.md

 ```

 :::{good-practice} Clear argument names
-It is very important to use clear names for function arguments.
+It is important to use clear names for function arguments.
 Argument names are selected using the same best practices as standard [variable](python_variables.md) names.
 :::